 New Zealand’s business culture is quite inviting.
 If you have a positive can-do attitude, you can expect to do well in the workplace.

-New Zealand’s Working Culture
+New Zealand’s Work Culture

 Work-life balance is very important and commonly respected in New Zealand, and the country is often cited for having an enviable work-life balance.
 Some of this may be thanks to the size of businesses and organizations in the country, which tend to be smaller than in other countries.
 Businesses typically have fewer than 14 employees.
 As a comparison, that is half the average size of businesses in the US.

 Don’t expect too much hierarchy.
 New Zealand’s working culture is fairly informal.
 It gives room for employees of every level to contribute with ideas and feedback – in fact, you are expected to do so no matter what position you hold in the company.